Who We Are

 Pursuant to Section 91 of the Data Protection Act 2018 and Article 15 of the GDPR, individuals may access their personal data and request a copy of their data held by SEC.

-Or by post: The Data Protection Officer, SEC, Church of Ireland House, Church Ave., Rathmines, Dublin 6
+To do this please contact the SEC office by writing to The Data Protection Officer, Secondary Education Committee, Church of Ireland House, Church Avenue, Rathmines, Dublin 6, D06 CF67.

 Cookies